solving sql server problems for millions of dbas and developers since 2006

 Kill Users

-Using GUI to do restore
+Using the SSMS GUI to do restore

 Detach Database, Reattach and Restore

 Another possible approach would be to detach the database.
-When doing this through the GUI you have the option of dropping existing connections first.
+When doing this through the SSMS GUI you have the option of dropping existing connections first.
 The way this is done is that the existing connections are killed first, the database is put into single user mode and then the database is taken offline.

 With this method you could detach with drop connections, reattach the database, put the database is single user mode and then do the restore, but there is still a chance that a connection could be made and you would be back in the same spot.
 So this is not really a good option either, plus there are too many steps.

 The best approach for doing this would be to use the ALTER DATABASE command to set the database to single user mode along with rolling back any open transactions.
-The command looks something like one of the following.

-ALTER DATABASE [Test4] SET SINGLE_USER WITH NO_WAIT
+ALTER DATABASE [Test] SET SINGLE_USER WITH NO_WAIT

 • WITH ROLLBACK IMMEDIATE - this option doesn't wait for transactions to complete it just begins rolling back all open transactions